 - The mission of Broward Community College is to provide high quality educational programs and services that are affordable and accessible to a diverse community of learners.
 Supported by the Board of Trustees and the community, a dedicated faculty and staff fulfill this mission through their commitment to student achievement, lifelong learning, academic excellence and the use of current technology.

-- The teacher population of 853 teachers has grown by 16% over five years.
+- The teacher population of 853 teachers has stayed relatively flat over five years.

 |Broward College||(FL) Community College Avg.|

 |Institution Level||Four or more years||Four or more years|

 |Total Enrollment||44,119 students||1,142 students|

 |% Two or more races|